scorpido74/azure-docs.nl-nl/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     In this example we're using numpy, pandas, and matplotlib.
 Data is in the file cricket_chirps.csv.
 Because this file is in the same project as this present Notebook, we can just load it using a relative pathname.
     ```

-1. Code-cel; Als deze wordt uitgevoerd, wordt de inhoud van de tabel als uitvoer weer gegeven.
-U kunt de uitvoer onderdrukken door de `print` instructie op te opmerkingen.
+1. Codecel; als deze wordt uitgevoerd, wordt de inhoud van de tabel weergegeven als uitvoer.
+U kunt de uitvoer onderdrukken door de `print`-instructies uit te commentariëren.

     ```python
     import numpy as np